ikarth/ViaAppiaNovel/output.markdown

 \newpage

-# Formiae to Ocriculum
+# Formiae To Ocriculum

+## Leaving Formiae by ship

-Intending to travel by ship down the coast to Tarracina, Virgil left Formiae.
-It was a distance of about 24 miles.
+Leaving Formiae, Virgil set out for Tarracina by ship down the coast, a journey of about 24 miles.

-Then comes the creak of cables and the cries of seamen.
-Rocks amid the waves, a vast reef banking the sea.
-The east wind forces a ship from the deep into shallows and quicksands.
-Before their eyes a vast sea descending strikes astern.
-The helmsman is dashed away and rolled forward headlong.
+The sky all round them and all round them the deep.

+They are tossed asunder over the dreary gulf.
+The navigator professes he cannot tell day from night on the sky, nor remember the way amid the waters.
+The sails drop; they swing back to the oars.

+A fair harbor lies on either side of the city and the entrance is narrow.
+They all have stations for their ships, each man one for himself.

 Insert story about 433143

 Insert story about ['41.291', '13.249']

+## Leaving Tarracina by upriver

-Virgil departed from Tarracina, intending to travel on a boat heading upstream to Forum Appii, at least 14 miles.
+Leaving Tarracina, Virgil set out for Forum Appii on a boat heading upstream, a journey of about 14 miles.

-Birds sing their greetings.
-No backward glances for the city left behind.
+The countryside is quieter than the city.
+A cloud passes in front of the sun.

 There was no story for None

+## Travelling by downstream

-From Forum Appii to Tarracina is a journey of about 14 miles when travelling on a boat heading downstream.
+From Forum Appii to Tarracina is about 14 miles away when travelling on a boat heading downstream.

-A breeze from an unexpected quarter cools the air.
-No backward glances for the city left behind.
+He presses onward.

 Insert story about 433143

 Insert story about ['41.291', '13.249']

+## Leaving Tarracina by upriver

-Leaving Tarracina, Virgil set out for Forum Appii on a boat heading upstream, a journey of about 14 miles.
+From Tarracina to Forum Appii is about 14 miles away when travelling on a boat heading upstream.

-No backward glances for the city left behind.
+He presses onward.
 The sun beats down.
-A cloud passes in front of the sun.

 There was no story for None

+## Departing from Forum Appii

-Leaving Forum Appii, Virgil set out for Roma by road, a distance of about 42 miles.
+From Forum Appii to Roma is a distance of about 42 miles when travelling by road.

-He set out from {from} amidst a throng travelling the same way.
-A caravan from {destination} passed by.
-They pass a pillar on the right surmounted by a stone urn.
+He had set out from Forum Appii amidst a throng travelling the same way.
+On the road from Forum Appii to Roma there is a village, in which there is a temple and grove.
+Workers are raising the level of the road.
+Next to the straight road that leads to Roma, there is visible a sculpted tomb.
 He left the city early, before the rising of the sun.
-There is a fountain of cold water springing from the rock.
-A cloud passes in front of the sun.
+This is a smooth road, by which many wagons were bringing wood to Roma.
+Water has washed out the road, making for slow going.
+As they go up from Forum Appii, they see the ruined walls.

 Insert story about 423025

 Insert story about ['41.892', '12.486']

+## To Ocriculum by upriver

-Virgil departed from Roma, intending to travel on a boat heading upstream to Ocriculum, a distance of about 64 miles.
+Virgil departed from Roma, intending to travel on a boat heading upstream to Ocriculum, about 64 miles away.

-A cloud passes in front of the sun.
+The journey is more tiring than you might expect.

 Insert story about 413231

 Insert story about ['42.412', '12.467']

-Leaving Ocriculum, Virgil set out for Narnia by road, about 8 miles away.

-Not far from the road is a grave, on which is mounted a soldier standing by a horse.
-Who it is I do not know, but both horse and soldier were carved by Praxiteles.
+## To Narnia

+Virgil departed from Ocriculum, intending to travel by road to Narnia, at least 8 miles.

+A grove of Minerva is hard by the road, a grove of poplar trees.
+By the road is a salt spring.
+An oxcart passes, loaded with grain.
 Above the roads are ruins, among which is a cave sacred to Asclepius.
-He passes another milestone.
-The sun beats down..
+Along the road are graves, and a cenotaph.
+His shoes are covered in dust from the road.

 Insert story about 413225

 Insert story about ['42.52', '12.516']

+## Travelling by road

-From Narnia to Ocriculum is about 8 miles away when travelling by road.
+From Narnia to Ocriculum is a distance of about 8 miles when travelling by road.

-Here is an ancient sanctuary common to all the gods, and around it is a grove containing springs.
-He passes another milestone.
+They pass a pillar on the right surmounted by a stone urn.
+On the road from Narnia to Ocriculum there is a village, in which there is a temple and grove.
+He left the city early, before the rising of the sun.
+There a spring wells up, and around about it is a meadow.
+Water has washed out the road, making for slow going.
+An oxcart passes, loaded with grain.
+Next to the straight road that leads to Ocriculum, there is visible a sculpted tomb.
 Above the roads are ruins, among which is a cave sacred to Asclepius.

 Insert story about 413231